July 2016 Edition

 But what about adults?

-It was found that adults are just as susceptible to cavities if not more.
+Adults are just as susceptible to cavities if not more than children.
 Adults who receive fluoride varnish treatment at their regular dental visits have reduced needs of fillings by as much as 30 to 50 percent.
 The process is very simple and takes only a few minutes to paint on a fluoride varnish to all the surfaces of teeth.
 Prevention has always been a part of the dentistry world and we are on the forefront in helping prevent cavities.